gilpasternak35/Books/readme.md

 ### Mathematics for Computer Science - Eric Lehman

-A Math textbook whose first 6-7 chapters explain math in the most exciting and brilliant way I've seen it explained.
+A Math textbook whose first 6-7 chapters explain math in the most exciting way I've seen it explained.
 A must read for anyone who wants to learn Math-CS fundamentals in a way that won't bore.

 ### Thinking Fast and Slow - Daniel Khaneman